Sabrina Island (Azores): Formation and discovery

-Between January and February 1811 a prolonged period of seismic activity affected the settlements to the extreme southeast of São Miguel, in particular in the parishes of Ginetes and Mosteiros.
+Between January and February 1811 a prolonged period of seismic activity affected the settlements to the extreme southwest of São Miguel, in particular in the parishes of Ginetes and Mosteiros.
 During these months, gases emitted from the ocean around Ponta da Ferraria, but by the end of February they abruptly ceased.
 New tremors returned in May and June, destroying many homes in Ginetes.
 Finally on 10 June 1811, in an area about 3 nmi from the original seismic zones and about 2 km off the coast, a submarine eruption occurred alongside Ponta da Ferraria, killing many fish.

 On 12 June, the eruption was seen from the British sloop-of-war HMS Sabrina, which was patrolling the Azores due to the then ongoing Peninsular War.
 Commander James Tillard, thinking the smoke from the eruption was a naval battle, sailed to the area but found a situation quite different than he imagined.
 He later wrote a description of the eruption and his visit to the island of Sabrina for the Philosophical Transactions of the Royal Society.